devramkul/Road-Accident-Project/README.md

 # Road-Accident-Project

-# Road Accident Project
-This project focuses on analyzing road accident data using Excel to create a comprehensive dashboard for the years 2021 and 2022.
-The dashboard will provide insights into various aspects of road accidents, including casualties, accident severity, vehicle types, monthly trends, road types, road surfaces, and the relationship between casualties and location/time.

 # Project Overview
 The objective of this project is to clean, process, analyze, and visualize road accident data using Excel to gain valuable insights and create a user-friendly dashboard.
 The primary key performance indicators (KPIs) include the total number of casualties after accidents,